sluofoss/Quartz-Digital-Garden/content/Learn/DevOps/Terraform.md

 # Terraform: up & running by Yevgeniy Brikman notes
+> [!NOTE]
+> this book uses #aws for example.
+> the prerequisite for Certificate `HashiCorp Certified: Terraform Authoring and Operations Professional` is experience with aws in production environment
+>

 ## chapter 1 why terraform
 - [[DevOps]] is not a job title, it's a set of processes, ideas, techniques.